Become a Chicago Lights Tutor and do life-changing work!

 Questions?
 Contact Deja Stout at dstout@chicagolights.org.

-Our Social Service Center supports an average of 35 guests each day.
-Help welcome them with dignity and respect, as together, we walk alongside adults during some of their greatest times of need.
+Help our Social Service Center welcome our participant guests with dignity and respect, as together, we walk alongside adults during some of their greatest times of need.

 I used to be a guest at the Social Service Center, and the community is amazing.
 I always feel wonderful when I’m here.
 People talk about wanting to do something, so I put my words into action.
 I now volunteer and help guests in the Food Pantry and organize the clothing Share Shop.”